Applied Choreographies: Introduction

-Clearly, a satisfactory answer should preserve the correctness-by-construction guarantees of choreography models down to the level of how communications are concretely implemented.
-A challenging task that requires the definition of a model with the typical clarity of choreography languages, also providing all the necessary details to formally reason about how communications are supported at the lower level in a tractable way.
+A satisfactory answer should preserve the correctness guarantees down to the level of how communications are concretely implemented.
+Defining such a model is challenging: we wish to retain the typical clarity of choreography languages, yet we need enough details to (formally) reason on how communications are realised at the lower level.
+Ideally, the complexity of implementing communications should not leak into the choreographic programming model exposed to programmers, and should just be a ``detail'' that we can forget about with confidence.
+Building this confidence is the main aim of this article.

-Our answer is to develop a theory of \emph{Applied Choreographies} (AC), based on notions from the setting of Service-Oriented Computing: the setting where choreographies are used the most as design tool~\cite{wscdl,bpmn}.
-The key contribution of AC lies in its semantics that, equipped with a novel notion of deployment, allows us to reason about how messages are routed from a participant to another through message correlation.
-On this result, we could define a correct compiler from AC choreographies to the model of a concrete executable language, Jolie.
-Nevertheless, AC provides the usual simple and intuitive syntax of choreography languages and also the most advanced features of recent choreography models, such as modularity, asynchrony, parallelism, and the dynamic creation of multiparty sessions and processes.